bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 Eye-tracking data MUST be stored following the general specifications for `"generic"` physiological recordings.
-However, it is REQUIRED that recordings corresponding to each eye (and *merged* signals for binocular eye-trackers providing a third recording) are split into files with different [`recording-<label>`](../appendices/entities.md#recording).
+However, it is REQUIRED that recordings corresponding to each eye (and/or *cyclopean* or averaged signals for binocular eye-trackers providing a third recording) are split into files with different [`recording-<label>`](../appendices/entities.md#recording).
 Therefore, the [`recording-<label>`](../appendices/entities.md#recording)
 is REQUIRED with eye-tracking data.

-For example, for a binocular eye-tracker producing three signals (left and right eyes, plus a *merged* recording), the file structure
+For example, for a binocular eye-tracker producing three signals (left and right eyes, plus a *cyclopean* recording), the file structure
 is:
 <!-- This block generates a file tree.
 A guide for using macros can be found at